Mosquito Squadron: Plot

-Munroe and Bannister drop their first two Highballs, but both miss.
-After wingman Clark is shot down by a Bf 109, they have just two left for two targets.
-Bannister is shot down by flak and crashes into the tunnel, his bombs exploding, leading to the destruction of the factory.
-Munroe blows apart the prison wall, just as the Germans are about to breech the chapel door and machine-gun all their prisoners.
-This allows most of the airmen to escape.
-The senior RAF officer, Squadron Leader Neale (Bryan Marshall), is killed by German machine-pistol fire during the prisoner breakout.
-With the help of the resistance fighters, his comrades make their way out of the château and its grounds.
-The bombing raid continues with a second wave of Mosquitos dropping conventional bombs that obliterate the château buildings.
+Munroe and Bannister drop their two Highballs, but both miss.
+After wingman Clark is shot down by a German fighter, they have just two bombs left.
+Bannister is shot down by flak and crashes into the tunnel, and his exploding bombs destroy the factory.
+Munroe blows apart the prison wall just as the Germans are about to breech the chapel door and machine-gun the prisoners.
+Most of the airmen escape with help from the resistance, but the senior RAF officer, Squadron Leader Neale (Bryan Marshall), is killed during the breakout.
+A second wave of Mosquitos obliterates the château complex with conventional bombs.

 Munroe and Scott are briefly reunited after Munroe's Mosquito is brought down by flak.
-Scott, still suffering from amnesia and unable to remember his name (he sports a chalked "X" on his uniform for identification), rebuffs Munroe's attempt to get him to remember, ignoring a mention of his wife's name.
-Scott later sacrifices himself to stop a German tank with a captured Panzershreck.
-He saves Munroe and others but is too late to save Flight Sergeant Wiley Bunce (Nicky Henson), Munroe's navigator.
+Scott, suffering from amnesia, sacrifices himself to stop a German tank with a captured Panzershreck, saving Munroe and the others, but not before Flight Sergeant Wiley Bunce (Nicky Henson), Munroe's navigator, is killed.

-The next day, after rescue by submarine, Munroe, along with other survivors of the raid, is repatriated back to his RAF airbase in one of two Avro Anson transport aircraft.
+After rescue by submarine the survivors are repatriated and Munroe returns his RAF airbase.
 After being congratulated by his commanding officer, Wing Commander Penrose (Dinsdale Landen), as well as Air Commodore Hufford, he is reunited with Beth and her brother, Flight Lieutenant Douglas Shelton (David Dundas).
-Shelton is an ex-pilot who lost his right hand in combat.
-He sports a hook in its place and now serves in the same squadron in charge of training.
-He conceals from her that her husband survived and was captured (both he and Shelton had, in fact, discovered that her husband had not been killed, thanks to the dropped German film).
+Shelton is an ex-pilot who lost his right hand in combat and now serves as training officer of the squadron.
+He conceals from Beth that her husband had been one of the prisoners.